Online EdD in Teaching and Adult Learning Degree

 Graduates with an EdD in teaching and learning can strive to become leaders at the college and university level, working to bring positive experiences to postsecondary and adult learners.
-With exposure to coursework in teaching adult learning, you will have opportunities to examine industry trends, as well as to implement new strategies based on research you’ve personally conducted.
+With exposure to coursework in teaching adult learning, you will have opportunities to examine industry trends, as well as to implement new strategies based on the research you’ve personally conducted.

-• Evaluating adult learning theories
+- Evaluating adult learning theories

-• Synthesizing adult learning theory with worldview
+- Synthesizing adult learning theory with the Christian worldview

-• Analyzing the nature of cognitive coaching
+- Analyzing the nature of cognitive coaching

-• Supporting the necessity of transformative learning
+- Supporting the necessity of transformative learning

-• Proposing applications of adult learning strategies
+- Proposing applications of adult learning strategies

 Loading Form